Expurple/home.expurple.me/content/inspiration/Music.md

 💿 The Prodigy (selectively across the entire discography)

-Fatboy Slim - You've Come a Long Way Baby
+💿 Fatboy Slim - You've Come a Long Way Baby (the other ones don't do that for me)

 💿 Jojo Mayer & Nerve (live videos on YouTube, starting from around 2015)